appacademy/SWEO-Part-Time-Resources/1-Module/3-week/4-day/README.md

 ## Plan for today

-  1. Practice & Review Lecture
+  1. Destructure / Rest / Spread Review
-     1. Review Objects
+     1. Destructure Quiz and Destructure Array Problem (20 minutes)
-     2. Warm-up Problems
+     2. Short Review Lecture
-     3. Pair Programming Demo
+  2. Objects Warm-up
-  2. Plain Old Javascript Project (pair programming)
+     1. `object-warm-ups` (15 minutes)
-     1. ONLY ONE PERSON will DOWNLOAD project & UPLOAD to GITHUB
+  3. pair programming
-     2. Follow [this guide](https://github.com/appacademy/Module-1-Resources/blob/main/additional_resources/week2/gitflow/README.md#basic-setup-for-pairing) I showed in demo
+     1. Continue with the same partner and same project
-     3. Pair Programming Etiquette
+     2. Pair Programming Etiquette
         1. Avoid cutting each other off when speaking (great learners are great listeners)
         2. Treat others like how we want to be treated
         3. Critique the work, not the person (try to use pronouns like we / I, and talk objectively about the code)